mlflow/mlflow/docs/source/gateway/index.rst

     for route in routes:
         print(route)

-Sensitive configuration data from the server configuration file is not returned.
+Sensitive configuration data from the route configuration is not returned.

 3. Querying a particular route: